avanpo/avanpo.github.io/_posts/2015-12-20-microcorruption-ctf-hollywood.md

 # swpb(w1) ^ w2 = 0xfeb1 (in register r6)
 #
 # This piece of code uses these relationships to
-# test all possible values for the first byte,
+# test all possible values for the first word,
-# since the rest can be determined from the first.
+# since the next can be determined from the first.
 0x0000.upto(0xffff) do |w1|
   w2 = swpb(w1) ^ 0xfeb1
   if (w1 + w2) & 0xffff == 0x9892